biocypher/biochatter/docs/api.md

 ```

 ### 4. Implement Fetcher

 Create a class that inherits from BaseFetcher.
-Adapt  request header in initiation if specific api tokens are required, implement logic to build  full url required for the api call from NewAPIQueryParameters and execute it.
+Adapt request header in
+initiation if specific API tokens are required, and implement a logic to build
+the full URL required for the API call from NewAPIQueryParameters, and execute
+it.

+The `fetch_results` method should return the response text from the API.
+If this
+is a two-stage process (e.g., submitting a query and then retrieving the
+results), you should implement the necessary logic to handle this.
+You can look
+at the BLAST fetcher for an example (`blast.py`).

-NOTE: if the response is too large for your LLM context window you have to make it shorter.
+NOTE: if the response is too large for your LLM context window you may have to
+reduce its size in some way.

 ```python
 from biochatter.api_agent.abc import BaseFetcher